|

 residents maintain a loosely organized "neighborhood watch"

-program over one another's farms and homes, much more so than in the
+program over one another's farms and homes, much more so than in the"good ole days."

 Travel to distant places, to speak about property